How to be a Successful YouTuber

 - Make sure there is an existing audience for the content you want to create.

-- Be certain that you can match up to, or outperform competitors.
+- Be sure that you can match up to, or outperform competitors.

 - Give your content a solid chance before changing it up.